|

 and bailey fortress, founded by William the Conqueror.

-In the late 12th century, King Henry II founded the
+In the late 12th century, King Henry II founded

-by the Coleman Tower.
-The restored chantry chapel of
+curtain wall, flanked by the Coleman Tower.
+The

-1227 and the foundations of the early to mid 12th century
+of the early to mid 12th century Old Hall, also

-Old Hall, also stand in the inner bailey.
-In 1324-26
+stand in the inner bailey.
+In 1324-26 King Edward

-the outer bailey with a curtain wall.
+outer bailey with a curtain wall.
 The wall is flanked

-by a gatehouse and three rectangular towers, one having
+by a gatehouse and three rectangular towers, one

-to cross the outer ditch.
+own drawbridge to cross the outer ditch.

 |